curtpw/cri/index.md

 	* [Evothings Viewer on Google Playstore](https://play.google.com/store/apps/details?id=com.evothings.evothingsviewer&hl=en)
 2. Download the demo project zip file, unarchive and place the demo project folder in your Evothings "MyProjects" folder
 	* [Download evothings app project (cri-phone-only-neural)](cri-phone-only-neural.zip)
-3. You should see the demo project in the "My Apps" section of Evothings Workbench.
-Run Evothings Viewer on your phone, enter a connection key from Workbench in Viewer ("Connect" section of Workbench) and run the demo ("My Apps" section of Workbench).
+3. You should see the demo project icon in the "My Apps" section of the Evothings Workbench application.
+Run Evothings Viewer on your phone, enter a connection key from Evothings Workbench in Viewer ("Connect" section of Workbench) and run the demo ("My Apps" section of Workbench).

 ## [](#wearable-device)**Wearable Device Streaming Sensor Data**
 ![](https://curtpw.github.io/cri/images/wearable.jpg)